levitsky/pyteomics/doc/source/examples/example_fasta.rst

    :language: python
    :lines: 8-14

+The :py:func:`pyteomics.fasta.FASTA` class allows to iterate over the protein sequences in a FASTA file in a regular Python loop.
+It replaced :py:func:`pyteomics.fasta.read`, although the latter still exists, too.
+In this example, we create a :py:class:`FASTA` object from a file-like object representing a **gzip** archive.
+All file parser objects are flexible and support a variety of use cases.
+Additionally :py:mod:`pyteomics.fasta` supports an even greater variety of FASTA types and flavors.

+For all FASTA parser classes, check :doc:`../api/fasta`.
+See also: an explanation of :ref:`indexing`.

-The :py:func:`pyteomics.fasta.read` function allows to iterate over the protein sequences in a FASTA file in a regular Python loop.
-In order to obtain the peptide sequences, we cleave each protein using the :py:func:`pyteomics.parser.cleave` function and combine results into a set object that automatically discards multiple occurrences of the same sequence.
+In order to obtain
+the peptide sequences, we cleave each protein using the :py:func:`pyteomics.parser.cleave` function and combine results into a set object that automatically discards multiple occurrences of the same sequence.

 .. literalinclude:: ../_static/example_fasta.py
    :language: python
-   :lines: 16-21
+   :lines: 16-22

 Later we will calculate different peptide properties.
 In order to store them, we create a list of dicts, where each dict stores the properties